Library preparation, sequencing, bioinformatics.

 Gene Level Differential Expression Testing and Pathway Analysis

 The most commonly used, cost effective and streamlined RNAseq service in our facility is mRNAseq (polyA enriched) library prep, single-end 75bp sequencing on NextSeq of 12-16 pooled barcoded samples, and VIPER analysis.
 These RNAseq data are adequate for gene level differential expression profiling and pathway analysis and equates to 25-30M reads/sample.
-At least 3 biological replicates per condition is strongly recommended.
+We recommend at least 3 biological replicates per condition.

 Alternative Library Prep Options (see Library Prep tab below for more details)